Keith-Tachibana/Star_Wars_Memory_Match_Game/guides/features/win-condition.md

 - Now that you have a variable which contains the value for the maximum number of possible matches, and a variable which will be used to store the number of matches the user completes while playing the game, it is time to add functionality which will properly track the amount of matches made by the user.

-- The first thing to figure out is when you will have to `increment` the `matches` variable during the game.
+- The first thing to figure out is `WHEN` you will have to `increment` the `matches` variable during the game.
     - This is an important part of developing logic.
-    - In this example, you need to `increment` the `matches` variable every time the user matches two cards.
+    - In this game, you need to `increment` the `matches` variable every time the user matches two cards.
     - Within the above information in mind:
         - Find the conditional code block within the `handleClick` function which runs when the two selected cards match.
         - Within the correct code block: